 The impact on annual grass production can be severe.
-Early spray-topping (mid-October, two weeks prior to flowering) of an annual pasture with glyphosate at Rutherglen, Victoria, reduced spring growth by 4t DM/ ha, or 45%, compared to the untreated area.6
+Early spray-topping (mid-October, two weeks prior to flowering) of an annual pasture at Rutherglen, Victoria, with glyphosate reduced spring growth by 4t DM/ha, or 45%, compared to the untreated area.6

-If annual grasses are the base of a pasture, avoid using spray-topping, as the effect will be carried over to subsequent years.
+If annual grasses are the base of a pasture, it would be wise to avoid using spray-topping, as the effect will be carried over to subsequent years.